"""

 def get_file_size_with_retry(uri: str) -> int:

-"""Fetches the size of a file from a URI with retry logic.
+"""Fetch the size of a file from a URI with retry logic.

-uri (str): The URL of the file.
+:param uri: (str) The URL of the file.

-int: The size of the file in bytes, or 0 if the 'Content-Length'
+:returns: The size of the file in bytes, or 0 if the 'Content-Length'

-header is not present.
+header is not present (int).

 """